-Home to both permanent and traveling exhibits, the Lafayette Science Museum offers hands-on science experience to the young and young at heart!
+Home to permanent and traveling exhibits, the Lafayette Science Museum offers hands-on science experience to the young and young!

 Take the opportunity to explore the interactive exhibits focusing on geology, marine biology, space explorations, paleontology, and more during your visit to the museum.

 The convenient location in downtown Lafayette makes this a fabulous addition to your Lafayette itinerary.

 One of the favorite interactive exhibits at the Lafayette Science Museum is its all-digital planetarium.